Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Protect your home and belongings from smoke and flames.

-Fire insurance can protect your home and belongings if the dog knocks over a candle, embers from the chimney ignite your carpet or a wildfire engulfs your neighborhood.
-But what’s covered depends on your specific policy.
+Fire insurance can protect your home and belongings if embers from the chimney ignite your carpet or a wildfire engulfs your neighborhood.
+But understand how to get a fair settlement given the coverage you bought.

 Fire insurance is a type of coverage included in most homeowners insurance policies.
 It will pay to repair or replace your home and your belongings if they are damaged by fire.
 Plus, it often includes additional benefits like paying for your temporary accommodation if you can no longer live in your damaged house.

 Most homeowners insurance policies include both dwelling coverage and personal property coverage, which means that it covers your house and your possessions.
 Both of these groups are covered for fire damage.

 If fire damages your home, most policies will cover you for the following: